3drobotics/solo-cli/README.md

 setup complete.
 ```

-### logs

-Download logs from Solo into your current folder.

 ### update and revert

 `solo update` will update Solo to a given version.
 This process does not clear user modifications to the filesystem, so ensure that the update process will not be impacted by these.